pixelmatix/SmartMatrix/src/MIGRATION.md

 The options are the defaults for a 32x32 pixel panel, similar defaults to the SmartMatrix_32x32 library.
 If you are using a 16x32 panel, change `kMatrixHeight` to 16, and `kPanelType` to `SMARTMATRIX_HUB75_16ROW_MOD8SCAN`.

-At this point if you try to compile, you'll get a lot of messages like:
+At this point if you try to compile, you'll get a lot of errors like:

 ```
 'class SmartMatrix3<36, 32, 32, 0u, 0u>' has no member named 'setScrollOffsetFromEdge'